Diet: African Grey parrots are primarily vegetarians eating a variety of seeds, berries, nuts, fruits, and leafy matter.

 - Having a pet parrot can be compared to “owning” a pet with the intelligence of a two year old child, for 50 years.
 Although a demanding commitment on the part of an owner, any pet parrots should be acquired only from a source where said birds are bred in captivity rather than taken from the wild.

-- All parrots used in our educational programs are birds that the original owner or owners found they no longer had time to attend to and care for.
+- All parrots used in our educational programs are birds that the original owner or owners found they no longer had time to attend to and care for these active birds.